AlexWendland/public-note/general/Pipe.md

 ---
 # Pipe

 This is where you do multiple manipulations to a data object in 'one line' but break it up over multiple.
-This is commonly used in [[Python]] with the [[Pandas]] library.
+This is commonly used in [[Python Index]] with the [[Pandas]] library.

 ```python
 data_frame.group_by(["animals"])